Code of Conduct

 - The Network

 Data-Tech’s communication facilities (which include both our network and the hardware that uses it, like computers and mobile devices) are a critical aspect of our company’s property, both physical and intellectual.
 Be sure to follow all security policies.
 If you have any reason to believe that our network security has been violated – for example, you lose your laptop or smart phone or think that your network password may have been compromised – please promptly report the incident to Information Security.
-For more information, consult Data-Tech’s security policies.
+For more information, consult Google’s security policies.

 - Physical Security